Gloria Cameron: British activism

 By the end of 1957, the couple had settled in London and their son Christopher was born just before Christmas.
 Three months later, Cameron took a position as a cook for the London Transport service but left after a few months.
 At the end of 1958, she had another daughter, Christine, and joined the St John's Inter-Racial Club in Brixton.
 The club was her first entry into community service, and it had been organised that year to deal with widespread discrimination against the West Indian community in London.
 At the time in Britain, covertly and overtly, racial segregation was imposed in employment, in housing, on transport, and in pubs.
 At the invitation of Gee Bernard, she worked with other activists to stop the Sus laws, which allowed police to stop and search anyone who might be suspected of having the intent to commit an offence.
-Sus law arrests frequently targetted Black youth and police were given broad latitude in defining the terms "suspect" and "intent".
+Sus law arrests frequently targeted Black youth and police were given broad latitude in defining the terms "suspect" and "intent".
 Shortly thereafter, the family moved to Gresham Road in Brixton and were able to buy a house in South London in 1961.
 That year, she had another daughter, Jennifer, and a son, Richard, followed in 1965.
 In 1967, their home became the target of urban renewal and the Housing Office made an offer on their home.
 The family relocated to Streatham and were able to bring the children in Jamaica to join the family in England.